HL7Norway/ig-template/README.md

 * Custom logos (see below)
 * Propose a change with is routed through Google Forms to github

+## TO-DO

+Make the template use the latest base template build instead of current release because of [this](https://chat.fhir.org/#narrow/stream/179252-IG-creation/topic/jekyll.2Ftemplate.20error)

 ## Using the ig template

 You can use the template by referencing it from the HL7 Norway Github.